gmivan/social-network/README.md

 # Additional services

-  - all services are wrapped in Docker and use Consul for services auto discovery – подробнее
+  - all services are wrapped in Docker and use Consul for services auto discovery – [for more](./consul-docker/hw13-consul.md)
-  - Prometheus is used for services and infrastructure’s monitoring – подробнее
+  - Prometheus is used for services and infrastructure’s monitoring – [for more](./monitoring/hw15-monitoring.md)
-  - Nginx access to services for horizontal scaling подробнее
+  - Nginx access to services for horizontal scaling – [for more](./load-balancing/hw11-load-balancing.md)
   - access to MySQL slave replicas through the HAProxy for horizontal scalability of reading load

 # Build and deploy instruction